AI Enabled User-Specific Cyberbullying Severity Detection with Explainability: Declarations

 The authors have no relevant financial or non-financial interests to disclose.
 All authors certify that they have no affiliations with or involvement in any organization or entity with any financial interest or non-financial interest in the subject matter or materials discussed in this manuscript.

-\section{Authors’ Contributions}
+\subsection{Authors’ Contributions}

 Data collection, analysis, methodology and first draft of the manuscript was written by Tabia Tanzin Prama.
-All authors contributed to the study's conception and design.
+Jannatul Ferdaws Amrin contributed to the study's literature review.
+Tabia Tanzin Prama , Md.
+Mushfique Anwar and Iqbal H. Sarker contributed to the study’s conception, design.
 All authors provided critical feedback and approved the final manuscript.